waylad/evmos-zombax/README.md

 https://zombax.io

 We created an TRC721 smart contract for the SMASHERs and added metadata upgradability and marketplace functionalities.
 We also developed the first part of the game using the Phaser.js engine.
 The marketplace and garage are fully functional and you can already pilot your SMASHER in a physics sandbox (that is empty so far)
-To play de prototype, you'll need to install Tronlink, connect it to the `Tron Nile Testnet` and have some tokens to buy a SMASHER NFT (You can use this faucet or this faucet)
+To play de prototype, you'll need to install Tronlink, connect it to the `Tron Nile Testnet` and have some tokens to buy a SMASHER NFT.

 # Todo list
 - SMASHER D-NFT TRC721 + Marketplace Contract ✅